Jvlsc/FullStack-Course/part0/exercise04.md

     ![image0](/.github/images/part0/04_00.png)

 3. The form submission initiates the following sequence:
-   - The browser sends a `POST` request to the server's `/exampleapp/new_note` endpoint
+   - The browser sends a `POST` request to the server's `/exampleapp/new_note` endpoint.
    - The server processes the new note, adds it to its data storage.
    - The server responds with a `302` status code, redirecting the browser back to the notes page.
    - The browser reloads the entire page, requesting all resources again.